 Little changes can make a big difference.
-Eat small, healthy meals throughout the day, so you don’t feel sluggish because you have low blood sugar.
+Eat small, healthy meals throughout the day, so you don't feel sluggish.

-Go for foods and snacks that include lean protein and whole grains, vegetables, or fruit.
+Go for foods and snacks that include lean protein, whole grains, veggies, or fruit.
 Try an apple with peanut butter, or some tuna on whole-grain bread.

 Is your idea of breakfast a cup of coffee?
 Add a hard-boiled egg, a cup of yogurt, or a banana to your morning.

 Tell Your Doctor

 If you've tried everything and still feel wiped out, let your doctor know.
 He can see what the problem is.